This guide is a part of a series of short tutorials. Find all the tutorials here.

 While the plots we made mostly show the data we want to, they certainly are not publication ready.
 In this section I will go through some parameters to adjust to make the graphs prettier and more informative.
 This is not meant to be a comprehensive guide, as there are so many options, but rather an introduction to what you can do with your graphs.

-You can change the shape of points with the argument pch.
+.
 You can see the options you have in figure 2.7 (notice that 21-25 supports fill colors, while the others don’t).

 Returning to one of our earlier plots, we can try this out: